Sir Charles Fergusson, 7th Baronet: Freemasonry

 Fergusson was a Freemason.
 During his term as governor-general, he was also Grand Master of the Grand Lodge of New Zealand.

+Lodge Empire Fergusson, No 225, still meets in Wellington.

 Later life

 After his term in New Zealand, Fergusson became chairman of the West Indies Closer Union Commission and was Lord Lieutenant of Ayrshire from 1937 until his death on 20 February 1951.